Mark Bailey (rugby union): Sporting career

 In 1979, Bailey won the Cricket Society's Wetherell Award for the best public school all-rounder.
 In 1980, he played for the NCA Young Cricketers and made his debut in the Minor Counties for Suffolk, for whom he played until 1991 and served as captain between 1988 and 1990.

 Bailey played rugby for Durham University and the University of Cambridge, captaining the latter in the 1983 and 1984 Varsity matches.
 He won four Blues at Cambridge.
 He later served as secretary of Cambridge University R.U.F.C. as its representative on the Rugby Football Union, and was president of the club.
 Bailey played on the wing for Bedford in 1981–2 and for London Wasps between 1984 and 1990, winning the premiership in the 1989–90 season.
 Bailey was a captain of the England B national team.
 He also received international honours for England, and played seven times.
-He made his international in a 1984 series against South Africa, and later played for England at the 1987 Rugby World Cup, and in the 1990 Five Nations Championship.
+He made his international debut in a 1984 series against South Africa, and later played for England at the 1987 Rugby World Cup, and in the 1990 Five Nations Championship.
 He also played for the Barbarians invitational side.

 After retiring, Bailey became a member of the Rugby Football Union's playing committee.
 On 16 June 2003, Bailey was honoured with Durham University's Palatinate Award for Sport.

 Academic career

 Bailey was elected to a fellowship at Gonville and Caius College, Cambridge in 1986.
 He was additionally a lecturer in local history at the Board of Continuing Education, University of Cambridge in 1991.
 In 1996, he left both positions and became a fellow at Corpus Christi College, Cambridge.
 In 1999, he was appointed headmaster of Leeds Grammar School, an all-boys independent school in Leeds, West Yorkshire.
 He was also elected a Fellow of the Royal Historical Society (FRHistS) the same year.

 In 2010 Bailey left Leeds to spend one term as a visiting fellow in medieval history at All Souls College, Oxford.
 He then took up the post of Professor of Later Medieval History at the University of East Anglia (UEA) that year.
-In 2011, however, he succeeded George Martin Stephen as high master of St Paul's School, London, a role he held until June 2020.
+In 2011, however, he succeeded Martin Stephen as high master of St Paul's School, London, a role he held until June 2020.
 During this time, he maintained a link with UEA as a visiting professor.
 In 2020, he was succeeded as high master by Sally-Anne Huang, and he returned to the University of East Anglia.